The History of The Gables

 Alongside him was his wife Sarah Gordon, a talented seamstress who ran the millinery section of the store.
 Sarah was known for dressing many of the area’s brides and would travel to Toronto a few times each year to learn the latest fashions and bring new materials back to Tottenham.
 Between George’s bustling general store and Sarah’s skilled needlework, the Gordons became well known in the community.

-Circa 1910, the Gordon’s General Store, now Benjamin Moore, on Queen St.
+Circa 1910, the Gordon’s General Store, now Tottenham Paint and Paper, on Queen St.

 The house grew gradually over time.
 The dining room was the first portion of the house built, followed by the kitchen and then the parlour.
 From there it continued to expand, gable by gable, as local tradesmen and townsfolk settled debts to Mr. Gordon with carpentry, labour, and the occasional creative solution.
 By the time the Gordon family moved fully into the home in 1906, it had become something rather impressive.
 Fourteen rooms, three bathrooms, and a four storey tower topped with a balcony that looks out over the town and countryside beyond.
 It is also interesting to note that The Gables was the first home in the area to receive electricity, a fitting detail for a house that has always seemed just a little ahead of the curve.
 Over the years, The Gables has developed something of a reputation in town.
 Because of it’s majestic design and the respected reputations of both George and Sarah, The Gables naturally became something of a gathering place, with people coming and going as part of the everyday rhythm of town life.